-Change your thoughts and you change your world!
+CBT: Change your thoughts, change your life!

 Have you ever felt empty, isolated, and fatigued with the general pace of life?
 Maybe you are experiencing unrelenting sadness, with no joy in your days.